fluidnotions/toy-robot-cli/README.md

 2. Navigate to the project directory: `cd yum-toy-robot-cli`
 3. Install dependencies: `npm install`
 4. Run a script using `npm run <script-name>`.
 For example, to start the application, run `npm run start`.

+## Notes

+- Written and tested on node v20.11.1
+- This is not how I would approach an everyday unit of work, I am very much against speculative development & wouldn’t ordinarily add extension constructs without knowing if the use case demanded it.